Inference for linear functionals of high-dimensional longitudinal proteomics data using generalized estimating equations: Theoretical Justification

 where $z_{\alpha/2}$ is the upper $(\alpha/2)$th quantile of the standard normal distribution.

-\begin{remark} The proof for Theorem \ref{thm:OS_est_xi} is delayed to the Supplementary Material.
-For technical treatment, it is in fact assumed that the initial estimator $\hbeta$ and the working correlation matrix $\hat{\bR}$ are obtained independently from the proposed de-biased estimator $\tilde{\theta}$.
-This may be achieved by data splitting \citep{ma2021global}; that is, suppose there are $2n$ observations, where the samples $\{\bY_i, \bX_i\}_{i=1}^n$ are used to estimate $\hbeta$ and $\hat{\bR}$ and the samples $\{\bY_i, \bX_i\}_{i=n+1}^{2n}$ to construct the projected estimating function and conduct inference on $\theta^0$ as discussed above.
-However, data splitting is solely needed for technical analysis, and our numerical results in \S\ref{sec:sim} and the Supplementary Material show that the proposed method performs equally well without data splitting. \end{remark}
+\begin{remark} Theorem~\ref{thm:OS_est_xi} is proved in the Supplementary Material \ref{supp-supp:sec:proof}.
+For technical treatment, we assume that the initial estimator $\hbeta$ and the working correlation matrix $\hat{\bR}$ are obtained independently from the proposed de-biased estimator $\tilde{\theta}$, using, e.g., data splitting \citep{ma2021global}; that is, suppose there are $2n$ observations, where the samples $\{\bY_i, \bX_i\}_{i=1}^n$ are used to estimate $\hbeta$ and $\hat{\bR}$ and the samples $\{\bY_i, \bX_i\}_{i=n+1}^{2n}$ to construct the projected estimating function and conduct inference on $\theta^0$ as discussed above.
+This data splitting is solely needed for technical analysis, and our numerical results in Section~\ref{sec:sim} demonstrate that the proposed method performs well without data splitting. \end{remark}